 Policy & Advocacy

-National marine sanctuaries provide unique and powerful recognition for particular places set aside for their special biological, ecological, cultural, or historical values.
-They serve to focus our efforts in addressing the myriad of complex challenges facing our world’s ocean.
+National marine sanctuaries provide unique and powerful recognition for places of national significance set aside for their special biological, ecological, cultural, or historical values.
+They serve to focus our efforts in addressing the myriad of complex challenges facing our ocean.

 Sanctuaries serve many important roles in ocean conservation: they serve as sentinel sites for resource monitoring and protection; they serve as living laboratories and hands-on classrooms for research and outreach; and they serve as models for connecting stakeholders and partners through cooperative co-management and compatible uses to reduce the harmful impacts of that usage.

 The National Marine Sanctuary Foundation was created to support and strengthen the national system of marine sanctuaries and plays a vital role in connecting the American public to the ocean through these special places.
 NMSF works diligently to increase federal resources for national marine sanctuaries and to focus attention on key pieces of legislation affecting sanctuaries, including the long overdue reauthorization of the National Marine Sanctuaries Act.
 Through sanctuaries, NMSF seeks to promote sound ocean policies that improve resource protection, strengthen scientific understanding, forge partnerships, and enhance ocean governance.
 Through our efforts, national leaders become better equipped to make informed and coordinated decisions that can improve the overall health and sustainability of the ocean, coastal, and Great Lakes ecosystems now and for the future.

 Efforts are underway across the country to strengthen and expand our existing national marine sanctuaries.
 NMSF is working alongside local community groups to ensure that expansion efforts will help better protect ecological, cultural, and maritime heritage resources.